igorbarinov/awesome-data-engineering/README.md

 ## License

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

+# No Code
+* [QuickTable](https://www.quicktable.io/) - Empowers everyone to access, clean, transform, and analyze data on databases, datalakes and warehouses with no code.

 To the extent possible under law, [Igor Barinov](https://github.com/igorbarinov/) has waived all copyright and related or neighboring rights to this work.